mpolimeno/sdsu-sage-tutorial-git/mathstruct.rst

   sage: p = -1/2*x - y*z - y + 8*z^2; p
   -y*z + 8*z^2 - 1/2*x - y

 Unlike with univariate polynomials, there is not a single way that we can order the terms of a polynomial.
 So to specify things like the *degree* and the *leading term* of a polynomial we must first fix a rule for deciding when one term is larger than another.
-If no argument is specified, SageMath defaults to the *graded reverse lexicographic* ordering, sometimes referred to as *grevlex*, to make these decisions.
+If no argument is specified, Sage defaults to the *graded reverse lexicographic* ordering, sometimes referred to as *grevlex*, to make these decisions.
 To read more about *Monomial Orderings*, see this page_ on Wikipedia.

 .. _page: http: http://en.wikipedia.org/wiki/Monomial_order